George Lewis, ’69

 Rising Star Professional Achievement Award

-New to the Laboratory Schools in 2012, the Rising Star Professional Achievement Award recognizes an alumnus or alumna who has graduated within the last 30 years and has made an impact in his or her field.
+The Rising Star Professional Achievement Award recognizes a Lab alumnus or alumna who has graduated within the last 30 years and has made an impact in his or her field.